MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixcustomactionsample.md

 <!-- ====================================================================== -->
-## Step 3 - Install a preview channel of Microsoft Edge
+## Step 2 - Install a preview channel of Microsoft Edge

 1. **Preview channel of Microsoft Edge** - If a preview channel of Microsoft Edge (Beta, Dev, or Canary) is not already installed, in a separate window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

 <!-- ====================================================================== -->
-## Step 4 - Download or clone the WebView2Samples repo
+## Step 3 - Clone or download the WebView2Samples repo

-1. If not done already, download or clone the `WebView2Sample` repo to your local drive.
+1. If not done already, clone or download the `WebView2Sample` repo to your local drive.
 In a separate window or tab, see [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

 <!-- ====================================================================== -->